+Should I do anything with the new assessment if my taxes are paid through my mortgage escrow?
 Yes.
 Once millage rates are certified by the County Auditor, you should notify your mortgage company of your new assessment so the distributions can be adjusted to your escrow account accordingly.
 The County website will have a convenient tax calculator for estimates after the millage rates are certified.
-Otherwise, your mortgage company will not be notified of any change in your tax amount until they receive the next tax bill.
+Otherwise, your mortgage company will be notified of any change in your tax amount once they receive the next tax bill.
 This could create a shortfall in your escrow account balance, potentially affecting your mortgage payment.